| Family MattersThis interview, done for Third Way on the

 Certainly dogs can be altruistic.
 There are such amazing stories

+of how they can help their human friends.
 But when a hyena fights to protect her cubs, do you see

 that as a mothers love in action or is that just something